blbadger/blbadger.github.io/additivity-order.md

 $$
 D = \frac{log(N)}{log(1/r)} \\
-N = (1/r)^D
+N = (\frac{1}{r})^D \\
 $$

 where $D$ is the fractal dimension, $N$ is the ratio of the number of objects required to cover the curve, and $1/r$ is the change in scale expressed as a fraction.
-A line has a topological and fractal dimension of 1: it takes twice as many objects to cover it when the scale has increased by a factor of two, and similarly a square in a plane has a topological and fractal dimension of 2.
+Note that this is equivalent to the equation for fractional (Brownian) noise,

+$$
+I = (\frac{1}{f})^n
+$$

+where the number of objects required to cover the curve N is eqivalent to the signal intensity I, the radius of the objects r is equivalent to the frequency f, and the dimension D is equivalent to the noise scaling factor n.

 If the fractal dimension is larger than the object's topological dimension, it is termed a fractal.
 For very rough paths, an increase in scale by, say, twofold leads to a larger increase in the number of objects necessary to cover the path because the path length has increased relative to the scale.
-Brownian trails have a fractal dimension of approximately $2$, meaning that they cover area even though they are topologically one-dimensional.
+Brownian trails in two dimensions have a fractal dimension of approximately $2$, meaning that they cover area even though they are topologically one-dimensional.

 ###  Gambler's fallacy

 Statistical distributions of the natural world rarely conform to Gaussian distributions.
 Instead, rare events are often overrepresented: the more data that is obtained, the larger the standard deviation describing those observations.
-This is equivalent to the fractal noise mentioned above, where uncommon events are of low frequency and are overepresented compared to white noise.
+This is equivalent to the fractal noise mentioned above, where uncommon events (low frequency signal) are over-represented compared to the expected value for these events if modeled with white noise.
 This implies that truly independent samples are rare, a conclusion that is often in agreement with experimentation.
 For example, the weather a place receives from one day to the next is not completely independent, as a downpour one day will lead to greater humidity in the hours following, which necessarily affects the weather of the hours following.

 The gambler's fallacy may be defined as a tendancy to assume that events are not independent.
-In light of the ubiquity of fractal noise and scarcity of white noise in the natural world, it may be that the gamlber's fallacy is actually a more accurate interpretation of most natural events than one assuming independent events.
+In light of the ubiquity of fractal noise and scarcity of white noise in the natural world, it may be that the gambler's fallacy is actually a more accurate interpretation of most natural processes than one assuming independent events.

 ### Nonlinear statistics